 If you would like to move your appointment please contact us at least two working days before the original appointment date.

-Please remember that you are not required to apply for citizenship through the Nationality Checking Service, nor to apply for your passport at the same time.
+Please remember that you are not required to apply for citizenship through the Nationality Checking Service.

 The final requirement for anyone who becomes a new British citizen is to attend a citizenship ceremony.
 This ceremony marks the end of a long journey for people from many parts of the world, and is both a celebration of their new status as British citizens and a warm welcome from the local community.
 In Peterborough, these ceremonies are organised by Peterborough Register Office.